SU(2)-in-SU(1,1) Nested Interferometer for Highly Sensitive, Loss-Tolerant Quantum Metrology

-The signal-to-noise ratio (SNR) is a central figure of merit in any sensing application.
-In optical interferometry, the signal strength can be increased by using a larger flux of photons, while quantum noise can be reduced below the shot-noise level using non-classical states of light\cite{CavesPRD1981}.
-Approaches that use single squeezed beams and SU(2) interferometers, e.g. Michelson or Mach-Zehnder interferometers\cite{yurke19862}, have been successful in producing more than \SI{10}{dB} of noise suppression \cite{mehmet2011squeezed, vahlbruch2016detection}, and have been applied in interferometers with very high photon flux \cite{LIGONP2011, AasiNP2013Short}, to achieve both large and quantum-enhanced signal-to-noise ratios.
+The use of squeezing \cite{CavesPRD1981,SlusherPRL1985} and entanglement \cite{HollandPRL1993, MitchellN2004} allows advanced interferometers to detect signals that would otherwise be buried in quantum mechanical noise.
+The signal-to-noise ratio (SNR) is a central figure of merit in any such sensing application.
+The signal strength can be increased by using a larger flux of photons, while quantum noise can be reduced below the shot-noise level using nonclassical states of light \cite{CavesPRD1981}.
+Approaches that use single squeezed beams and SU(2) interferometers, e.g. Michelson or Mach-Zehnder interferometers \cite{yurke19862}, have been successful in producing more than \SI{10}{dB} of noise suppression \cite{mehmet2011squeezed, vahlbruch2016detection}, and have been applied in interferometers with very high photon flux \cite{LIGONP2011, AasiNP2013Short}, to achieve both large and quantum-enhanced signal-to-noise ratios.
+In gravitational wave detectors, a variety of effects limit the useful power such that both high flux and nonclassical input are required to achieve maximum sensitivity \cite{TsePRL2019Short}.

-A current limitation of this approach is the loss of squeezing that accompanies optical losses, which break the precise photon-photon correlations of a strongly squeezed state.
-In Aasi \textit{et al.}\cite{AasiNP2013Short}, for example, \SI{2.2}{dB} of extra sensitivity was achieved even though \SI{10.3}{dB} of squeezing was available, due in large part to the \SI{44}{\percent} system efficiency.
+A current limitation of this approach is the loss of squeezing that accompanies optical losses, which break the photon-photon correlations of a strongly squeezed state.
+In Aasi \textit{et al.} \cite{AasiNP2013Short}, for example, \SI{2.2}{dB} of extra sensitivity was achieved even though \SI{10.3}{dB} of squeezing was available, due in large part to the \SI{44}{\percent} system efficiency.
+Losses external to the interferometer itself, including photodetection inefficiency, significantly impact the achievable quantum advantage \cite{AasiNP2013Short,TsePRL2019Short,AcernesePRL2019Short}.

 An alternative approach is to use in-principle-noiseless quantum optical methods to amplify the interferometer signal, rather than aiming to suppress quantum noise.
-For example, the SU(1,1) interferometer\cite{YurkePRA1986} (SUI), illustrated in Fig.~\ref{fig:setup}a, has the topology of the Mach-Zehnder interferometer (MZI), but the splitting and recombination elements are parametric amplifiers (PAs), rather than passive beamsplitters \cite{hudelist2014quantum}.
-The SNR of the SUI is insensitive to external loss, i.e., losses outside of the loop formed by the two paths and PAs.
-In some specific conditions the SUI is also insensitive to internal loss, i.e. losses within this loop \cite{manceau2017detection, xin2016effect}.
+For example, the SU(1,1) interferometer \cite{YurkePRA1986} (SUI) has the topology of the Mach-Zehnder interferometer (MZI), but the splitting and recombination elements are parametric amplifiers (PAs), rather than passive beam splitters \cite{hudelist2014quantum}.
+The SNR of the SUI can be insensitive to external loss, i.e., to losses outside of the loop formed by the two paths and PAs \cite{FrascellaNPJQI2021}.
+Similar advantages can be obtained in a ``truncated'' SUI that replaces the second PA with correlated phase-sensitive detection \cite{AndersonO2017}.